-The "C" (default) and "en_US.utf8" (the recommended one for United States English users) locales are different.
-"C" uses the US-ASCII 7-bit character set, and treats bytes with the high-order bit set "on" as invalid characters.
-That's why, e.g., the ls command displays them as question marks in that locale.
-Also, an attempt to send mail with such characters from Mutt or Pine results in non-RFC-conforming messages being sent (the charset in the outgoing mail is indicated as "unknown 8-bit").
-So you can only use the "C" locale if you are sure you will never need 8-bit characters.
+The c (default) and en_us (the recommended one for United States English users) locales are different. c uses the US-ASCII 7-bit character set, and treats bytes with the high bit set as invalid characters.
+That's why, e.g., the ls command substitutes them with question marks in that locale.
+Also, an attempt to send mail with such characters from Mutt or Pine results in non-RFC-conforming messages being sent (the charset in the outgoing mail is indicated as unknown 8-bit).
+It's suggested that you use the c locale only if you are certain that you will never need 8-bit characters.